mvrl/lidar-harmonization/README.md

 This will create two new datasets.
 One is firmly in the overlap region (`big_tile_in_overlap`) and one is well outside of it (`big_tile_no_overlap`).
 PPTK will launch the viewer at the end of the first script, this can be used to explore the tile.
 Or, it can be simply be closed.

 ### Important Note
 To make things easier I have extended pytorch lightning's base classes to make the "qualitative" evaluation more simple.
 However, this requires one addition to the library's callbacks functionality.
-Navigate to your conda installation directory and open `pkgs/pytorch-lightning-0.8.5-py_0/site-packages/pytorch_lightning/callbacks/base.py`.
+Navigate to your conda installation directory (most likely `~/.conda`)and open `pkgs/pytorch-lightning-0.8.5-py_0/site-packages/pytorch_lightning/callbacks/base.py`.
 Add the following to the bottom of the class:
 ```
 # For Harmonization
 def on_qual_batch_start(self, trainer, pl_module):